ediogama/go-contexts/README.md

 # go-contexts

-- In this project we learn how to use context working with context.Timeout and working with case select.
+- In this project we learn how to use context.Timeout and working with case select.

 - Working with handler context in http protocol